HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_javascript_api.md

 :   There can be any number of forms in an application.
 Each form contains one or more pages that contain the items.
 There is a Business Object for each form that holds the data contained in the form.

 Pages
 :   Pages contain items that collect and display the information for the form.
-All items on a page can be accessed as properties directly on the page, for example, page.F\_MySingleLineitem.setVisible\(false\);.
+All items on a page can be accessed as properties directly on the page, for example, `page.F_MySingleLineitem.setVisible(false);`.
 Each item is accessed by its ID, which can be found in the composer by opening the item’s **Edit Properties** dialog and going to the **Advanced** tab.

 Items
 :   There are two types of items on a form: those that collect data, for example, Single Line Field and Timestamp, and those that do not, including Image, Text, and Section.
 Any item that collects data is associated with a Business Object Attribute that contains this data.